MicrosoftDocs/Viva/Viva/insights/personal/Overview/privacy-guide-users.md

 Windows 10 activity history data refers to the things you do on your device, such as the apps and services you used, whether you worked on a document, and whether you browsed the web.
 The activity history is stored locally on the device, and if you're signed in to the device with a Microsoft account and you give permission, Windows sends the activity history to Microsoft.

-Viva Insights uses Windows 10 activity history data to compute insights (for example, time spent in apps, multi-tasking in meetings) about your work habits.
-These insights are private and stored in your Exchange Online mailbox.
+Viva Insights uses Windows 10 activity history data to compute the personal insights (for example, time spent in apps, multi-tasking in meetings) about your work habits.
+These personal insights are private and stored in your Exchange Online mailbox.

 Also note that, if you choose to send Windows 10 activity history to Viva Insights, activity data is saved even if you use a non-work or non-school account (for example, a personal live.com or facebook.com account) to connect to the app or service.
 However, activity data is not saved when you browse with InPrivate tabs or windows in the Microsoft Edge web browser.

 ### Incremental data

-In a few cases, Viva Insights provides you with de-identified information on other people that would not have otherwise been available to them, such as for Email read rates.
+In a few cases, Personal insights in Viva Insights provides you with de-identified information on other people that would not have otherwise been available to them, such as for Email read rates.

 #### Email read rates